verb: to reminisce, to talk excessively about the past

 There is a wealth of slang in the English language that begins with the word "Dutch", most of which is negative.
 The reason for this, according to Wikipedia, is because of an age-old rivalry with Holland and England.
 Basically, the English are dicks.
 Well, I am loosely paraphrasing Wikipedia, who says:

-Netherlands especially during the period of the Anglo-Dutch Wars gave rise to several phrases including Dutch that promote certain negative stereotypes.
+"English rivalry with the Netherlands especially during the period of the Anglo-Dutch Wars gave rise to several phrases including Dutch that promote certain negative stereotypes.
 Examples include Dutch courage, Dutch uncle and Dutch wife."

 The slang words using Dutch have since been extended considerably in popular usage, usually concerning marijuana, sex or flatulence, and often a combination of all three.
 Browse this Urban Dictionary list with caution and patience.